Add a column from examples

 Column from examples, from selected columns

-One of the options you have when creating your new column is to select which columns will be used in your calculations.
-For this example, you'll be creating the Range column from the values in the Monthly Income column.
+One of the options you have when creating your new column is to select which column is used in your calculations.
+For this example, you create the Range column from the values in the Monthly Income column.

-To do this, select the Monthly Income column, select the Column from examples command, and then select From selection.
+To do this task, select the Monthly Income column, select the Column from examples command, and then select From selection.

 The preview pane displays a new, editable column where you can enter your examples.
 For the first example, the value from the selected column is 19500.
 So in your new column, enter the text 15000 to 20000, which is the bin where that value falls.

-Entering data in the new range from example.
+Screenshot of the new column where data is entered in the new range from example.

-When Power Query finds a matching transformation, it fills the transformation results into the remaining rows using light-colored text.
+When Power Query finds a matching transformation, it fills the transformation results into the remaining rows.
 You can also see the M formula text for the transformation above the table preview.

-After you select OK, you'll see your new column as part of your query.
-You'll also see a new step added to your query.
+After you select OK, your new column becomes part of your query.
+A new step is also added to your query.

 Column from examples, from all columns